It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 The Best Cuban Desserts And Sweet Food In Cuba

 Cubans love ice cream.
 I often saw them walking around with the most inviting cones, and I admit I wanted to stalk them to ask where they got them.
 Yet, the only time I actually had ice cream in Cuba was in Camaguey, at Cornelia.
 Cubans love this ice cream chain, but I admit that I wasn’t too impressed with it.
 As far as sweet food in Cuba goes, I wouldn’t recommend it.

 Again, one of the Cuban dishes that can be found in all of Central America.
 Maduros are ripe plantains are slowly cooked in oil until they become caramelized.
 They become sticky, sugary, moist and simply delicious.

 Much like ice cream, churros can be found anywhere in Cuba, to the point that I thought it was the ultimate Cuban food in terms of desert.
-It is a very simple dough made with eggs, flour and little else, then fried until crispy yet moist, sprinkled with sugar and / or chocolate sauce.
+It is a very simple dough made with eggs, flour and little else, then deep-fried until crispy yet moist, sprinkled with sugar and / or chocolate sauce.
 It’s addictive.

 Flan is common in all of Latin America, and when it comes to dessert, it’s considered one of the best Cuban dishes.
 It’s made of milk, eggs, sugar cooked together then cooled until solid.
 It’s usually topped with caramel sauce.

 I am not the biggest chocolate fan, but after walking around cocoa plantations in Baracoa and learning that the chocolate factory there was inaugurated by Ernesto “Che” Guevara, I thought I’d give it a try.
 I had various chocolates, a slice of cake, and a cold chocolate.
 Chocolate isn’t nearly as refined as it is in Europe, but it tastes good!

 (Virgin) Pina Colada

 I wouldn’t know how else to qualify the most delicious virgin pina colada I have ever had – to me, it was a dessert.
 I bought it from a hole in the wall in Vinales, and it was made with fresh coconut, fresh pineapple, milk and sugar.
 It was thick and rich and simply delicious.
 As far as sweet food in Cuba goes, this is my top pick.